15kingben/GooglePrep/README.md

 **It's important to not look up the answer immediately.
 The value in spending hours considering failing approaches is that you learn and gain an intuition for what does not work.
 That way, in an interview, you spend your time exploring only solutions that have potential.**

 #### Goals:
-Div1 on Codeforces or Codechef and completing Leetcode in < 1 hour is more than enough, but a good benchmark to strive for.
+Division 1 on Codeforces or Codechef and completing the weekly Leetcode contest in < 1 hour is overkill but a good benchmark to strive for anyway.

 # Learning Objectives
 - Learn Algorithmic concepts